Skip to main content

 Web-based roundtable: Adoption and impact of high throughput sequencing in plant health: Seed testing, surveillance and certification

-Within the Inextvir final network meeting and conference the round table on adoption and impact of high throughput sequencing in plant health: Seed testing, surveillance and certification has been held With Wilfred Jonkers (Bejo Zadem, The Netherlands), Kelvin Hughes (Plant Health, UK), Mike Rott (Food Inspection, Canada), Françoise Petter (EPPO, France) and INEXTVIR experts. https://youtu.be/XPYOCrXqqOQ
+Within the Inextvir final network meeting and conference the round table on adoption and impact of high throughput sequencing in plant health: Seed testing, surveillance and certification has been held With Wilfred Jonkers (Bejo Zadem, The Netherlands), Kelvin Hughes (Plant Health, UK), Mike Rott (Food Inspection, Canada), Françoise Petter (EPPO, France) and INEXTVIR experts.
+The complete round table can be followed here https://youtu.be/XPYOCrXqqOQ

 Read more...